festwertspeicher/jacques-loom/docs/pages/milestones.md

 ### Goals of this Project Phase

 * Weave first fabrics by building a prototype loom with the found mechanism and running a minimal but sufficient software to uploaded images
-* By building a fast prototype I want to learn how to design the other components of the loom.
+* I want to learn how to design the other components of the loom by building a fast prototype.
 What works, what doesn't work?

 ### Tasks of this Project Phase
 - [ ] Source materials *(0.5d)*